Martan404/Archer/README.md

 ## Edit script during Install

-From initial prompt run `curl -L tinyurl.com/archersh > archer.sh` and then run `nano archer.sh` to edit the script
+From initial prompt run `curl -L https://raw.githubusercontent.com/Martan404/Archer/main/archer > archer` and then run `nano archer` to edit the script

-After editing run `chmod +x archer.sh` to make the script executable and then `./archer.sh` to run it
+After editing run `chmod +x archer` to make the script executable and then `sh archer` to run it